Jump to topic

 Impact on water supplies

 Flood events may impact water supplies if a treatment plant draws water from a river or creek.
-Run-off of soil and silt may reduce the plant's capacity to treat the raw water.
-This can impact the quantity and quality of supply.
+Run-off of sediment and silt may reduce a plant's capacity to treat raw water at the usual rate.

 Impact on sewer systems

-During flood events, sewer systems can be inundated by stormwater.
+Sewer systems can be inundated by stormwater during flood events.

-This can lead to wastewater overflows into the environment, which can be hazardous to your health.
+This can lead to wastewater overflows into the environment, which can be hazardous.
 Follow the SES guidance: never drive, walk or cycle through flood waters.

 What you can do to prepare for a flood

-In the unlikely event that your water supply is interrupted, you'll need to access water for your daily needs.
-Store clean drinking water beforehand for use in the event that supply is interrupted.
+In the unlikely event that your water supply is interrupted, you'll need to access drinking water.

-Ensure your stormwater does not enter the wastewater system
+Ensure stormwater does not enter the wastewater system

-Inundation of the sewerage system is a major risk during flood events.
-This can occur when households allow stormwater to enter the system through what is known as an overflow relief gully (ORG).
+Sewerage systems on your property can become inundated during flood events.
+This can occur when stormwater enters the system through such as an overflow relief gully (ORG)

-Overflow relief gullies are designed to allow a household sewerage system to overflow in a relatively contained area should the system be blocked by a tree root or other obstacle.
+Overflow relief gullies are designed to allow a household sewerage system to overflow in a relatively contained area should the system become inundated with flood water, blocked by a tree root or other obstacle.
+Make sure these are not covered and are free from obstructions.

-Allowing rain water drainage to enter the sewer system in this way can increase the risk of sewer overflows during rain events.
+Rain water drainage entering the sewer system can increase the risk of sewer overflows during rain events.

 Who is responsible for managing stormwater?